 Waning and Waxing Moon

 Who are the naked nymphs dancing in the clouds, on the throne?
 Neither Waite or Smith reference this imagery.
-We can assume that they are mythological nymphs, beautiful young women known for their seductive powers (not to be confused with fairies).
+We assume they are mythological nymphs, beautiful young women known for their seductive powers (not to be confused with fairies).
 Notice how the maidens seem to be whispering in the King’s ear?
 They represent the temptations of the flesh and ego, thoughts that seduce us into abandoning our principles and responsibilities.

-There may also be an homage, to the painting Hylas and the Nymphs, by John William Waterhouse which was exhibited at the Royal Academy in 1897.
+This may also be an homage, to the painting Hylas and the Nymphs, by John William Waterhouse which was exhibited at the Royal Academy in 1897.
 Waterhouse was a dedicated member the Hermetic Order of the Golden Dawn and involved in occultism and metaphysics.

 What Does The Crown Symbolize in The King of Swords?

 The King wears a golden diadem crown, a type of ornamental headband worn by monarchs as a badge of royalty.
-The crown is a symbol of divine recognition, because royalty could only be conferred by God.
+The crown is a symbol of divine recognition, as royalty could only be conferred by God.